Cannabis Fuzzy Roots: Identification, Causes, and Treatment

 Beneficial Microbial Applications

 Applying beneficial microbes can be a game-changer.
-Mycorrhizal fungi, for instance, form symbiotic relationships with cannabis roots, enhancing nutrient and water uptake.
-This helps the plant grow stronger and more resistant to pathogens.
+Mycorrhizal fungi form symbiotic relationships with roots, enhancing nutrient and water uptake and making the plant more resistant to pathogens.
+Products containing Trichoderma or Bacillus species can also enhance the soil microbiome and suppress pathogenic organisms.

 Cannabis Fuzzy Roots Prevention Tips